GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

 ### 8.2 Non-functional Requirements

  - The mobile application must work on all the android devices with version 4.3 or higher and iOS 7 or higher.
- - The system must optimize bandwidth usage to guarantee a responsive service and to detect the position of a car real time.
+ - The system must optimise bandwidth usage to guarantee a responsive service and to detect the position of a car real time.
  - For communication, secure protocols must be used.
  \newpage